The Documented Evidence of MICHAEL JACKSON’S LAST ALBUM

 To my big surprise the talk we had about Ireland made me recall the events already long forgotten but seen in a different light now that we know what Michael did in Ireland and how he felt among the Irish people.

 This post will be an attempt to restore some of those past events and reevaluate them with the new knowledge we have now.
 Hopefully it will help some people to look at themselves from afar and stop the insanity towards Michael Jackson which is still going on, and even with a renewed force considering the fact of recent release of Sullivan’s book.

 THE INSANITY OF HATRED

 You will understand what I am talking of if we look together at some articles published in the press at the time when Michael Jackson was staying in Ireland.
-While Michael Jackson was living there a simple life of a countryman, the insane and unkind of the rest of the world went on spreading about him the usual crazy stories.
+While Michael Jackson was living there a simple life of a countryman, the insane and unkind went on spreading about him the usual crazy stories.
 One of such stories was a fictional report in Ireland’s Daily Mirror, invented out of nothing with the sole idea to raise the sales of the paper at the expense of their victim.

-If the people who wrote it knew that their remarks would later become reason for us to do exactly the same – I mean, make “gross generalizations about other cultures” – they would have probably checked themselves and thought about the consequences of it – the most harm they are doing this way is to themselves first and foremost.
+If the people who wrote it knew that their remarks would later become reason for us to do exactly the same – I mean, make gross generalizations about their culture – they would have probably checked themselves and thought about the consequences of it.
+The most harm they are doing this way is to themselves first and foremost.